 Critical Issues in America: Figuring Sea Level Rise

-FIGURING SEA LEVEL RISE was a year-long initiative from UC Santa Barbara’s Carsey-Wolf Center to extend conversations among scholars, students, policy-makers, activists, and broader publics about the projected effects of sea level rise on human and natural systems.
+FIGURING SEA LEVEL RISE was a 2012-2013 initiative at UC Santa Barbara’s Carsey-Wolf Center to extend conversations among scholars, students, policy-makers, activists, and broader publics about the projected effects of sea level rise on human and natural systems.
 Over the next century, rising seas will transform coastlines and coastal zones.
 The Republic of Maldives and the island nation of Tuvalu are already responding to this predicament, as are indigenous communities in the Arctic and coastal communities in California.

 Sea level rise is perceived, understood, and portrayed differently by different groups within the academy, as well as among those who live or work in coastal zones.
 Indigenous peoples, as stewards of the waterways, have recorded shifting marine currents, weather irregularity, and changing animal migration patterns through inter-generational media such as oral history and ecological knowledge.
 Ocean scientists calculate possible sea levels based on climate models, and create interactive maps that can allow you to see when your house might become oceanfront property – or even the property of the ocean.